-Buying gold is the go-to choice for those wanting to hedge themselves against inflation and currency risk.
-You won’t find any shortage of people talking about the benefits of (and trying to sell you!) gold bullion.
+Buying gold is often a go-to choice for investors wanting to hedge themselves against inflation and currency risk.
+You certainly won’t find any shortage of people talking about the benefits of (and trying to sell you!) gold bullion.

-Gold prices do indeed have a low correlation with stock returns.
+Gold prices do indeed have a weak correlation with stock returns.
 It’s been a storage of wealth for centuries and has uses in manufacturing, medicine, and other industries.

-Below are five investments which have the positive traits of gold, but fewer of the drawbacks.
+Below are five investments that have the positive attributes of gold and fewer of its drawbacks.
 Who says you can’t protect your wealth and make money at the same time?

-Don’t make the mistake of writing off silver as gold’s “cheaper cousin”.
-Silver has tons of practical uses and is less correlated with stocks.
+Don’t make the error of writing silver off as gold’s “cheaper cousin”.
+Silver has tons of practical uses and is less correlated with stocks as well.

 Several thousand dollars’ worth of silver is much heavier and harder to store than gold.
-But it also has better upside potential and is arguably more useful for wealth preservation.
+It also has superior upside potential though, and is arguably more useful for wealth preservation.

-Cell phones, solar panels, automobiles, and countless other necessities for modern life use silver in their manufacturing process.
-Greater amounts of silver are needed as the world’s middle class population continues to surge.
+Cell phones, solar panels, automobiles, and many other necessities for modern living use silver in their manufacturing process.
+Greater amounts of silver are required as earth’s middle class population continues to surge.

-Most importantly, silver prices are less expensive relative to gold than they’ve been in a very long time.
-Silver bullion has a lot more potential for appreciation while being a hedge against inflation too.
+Most importantly, silver prices are cheaper relative to gold than they have been in a long time.
+Silver bullion has far better potential for capital appreciation while serving as a hedge against inflation too.

 The gold silver price ratio is now at around 82:1.
 That’s the highest since the late-1980s.